'I didn't think I would ever sit down and enjoy a Christmas meal'

 "With an eating disorder food is not the issue – but food then gets used as the substance to numb that inner distress that's felt," she explained.

-Paula said organisations that help with eating disorders in Northern Ireland is seeing more and more people come forward.
+Paula said that organisations that help with eating disorders in Northern Ireland are seeing more and more people come forward.

 'Talking is huge'